 A Historic Resource Survey is a process that identifies and evaluates properties that reflect important architectural, cultural, and historical themes in the City's history.
-During a survey, Planning Department staff will document a building's appearance and history in order to determine whether or not it qualifies for listing in the California or National Register.
+During a survey, Planning Department staff will document a building's appearance and history in order to determine whether or not it is a historic resource.